 FPUA is a municipally owned utility operating electric, water, wastewater, and natural gas utilities.
 The electric utility owns an internal, looped, 69kV transmission system for system load, supplied by three 138 kV to 69 kV autotransformers, two at Hartman Substation and one at Garden City substation.
 FPUA supplies power to its distribution system at 13.2 kV via six 69 kV substations.
-There are two interconnection points with other utilities, both at 138 kV.
+There are two interconnection points with FPL, both at 138 kV.
 FPUA's Hartman Substation interconnects with FPL's Emerson Substation via one transmission line, and FPL's Midway Substation via two transmission lines.
 The Emerson and Midway #2 lines have FPL tapped substations along their route.
 The second interconnection point for FPUA is at the FPL owned Julia Substation (formerly jointly owned between COVB and FPUA and known as County Line).
-Julia Substation and Canal 138 kV Substation.
-The tie line from Julia Substation to FPUA's Garden City substation to FPUA's Garden City substation to FPUA.
+Julia Substation connects to FPUA's Garden City (No. 2) Substation and to FPL's Emerson 138 kV Substation and Canal 138 kV Substation.
+The tie line from Julia Substation to FPUA's Garden City substation is owned by FPUA.